aliyun-computenest/quickstart-model/docs/deepseek/index-deepseek-v3-en.md

                 "content": [
                     {
                         "type": "text",
-                        "text": "Hello, introduce yourself, the more detailed the better.", }
+                        "text": "Hello, please introduce yourself in as much detail as possible.", }
                 ],
             }